QC Laboratories Planning, which is what?

-Today, quality-control (QC) labs have to be lean labs.
+Today, QC labs have to be lean labs.
 While coping with complexity and volatile demand, QC labs are constantly asked to increase analyst and asset utilization, improve right-first-time, and decrease lead times.
 Binocs resource planning helps to create an optimal flow of QC lab activities by constantly balancing demand and human resource capacity.

 Binocs consolidates all important sources of demand for QC labs: